Wafflol/advent-of-fpga-2025/day-3-hardcaml/README.md

 ## How to run

-To run the design, replace input.txt in the test directory, and in the main directory, run `dune build bin/generate.exe @runtest` and `dune promote`.
+To run the design, replace input.txt with your own desired input file in the test directory, and in the main directory, run `dune build bin/generate.exe @runtest` and `dune promote`.
 The outputs should appear in test/test_circuit.ml